mariakna/mariakna.github.io/impact.md

 ### Outreach contributions

+#### Publications

 * **Korochkina, M.**, & Rastle K. (2024).
+What makes GCSE English Literature so hard for students? *tes*, published online on 4 August 2024.
+[Link to the online version](https://www.tes.com/magazine/teaching-learning/secondary/what-makes-gcse-english-lit-so-hard-students)

+* **Korochkina, M.**, & Rastle K. (2024).
 What words do children encounter when they read for pleasure? *Nomanis*, [Issue 17](https://www.nomanis.com.au/blog/issue-17-june-2024) (This article originally appeared on the [Rastle Lab blog](https://www.rastlelab.com/post/what-words-do-children-encounter-when-they-read-for-pleasure)).

 * **Korochkina, M.**, & Rastle K. (2024).
-What does it take to read and understand the GCSE English Literature texts? **Talk** given at the [Working Together: Research and Practice event 2024](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/research/serns/serns-events/2024/), The South East Research Network for Schools, Egham, UK, 21 June 2024. [[slides]](/talks/korochkina_rastle_serns_2024.pdf)

-* **Korochkina, M.**, & Rastle K. (2024).
 What words do children encounter when they read for pleasure?
 Accessible [blog post](https://www.rastlelab.com/post/what-words-do-children-encounter-when-they-read-for-pleasure).

+#### Talks

+* **Korochkina, M.**, & Rastle K. (2024).
+What does it take to read and understand the GCSE English Literature texts? **Talk** given at the [Working Together: Research and Practice event 2024](https://www.royalholloway.ac.uk/research-and-teaching/departments-and-schools/psychology/research/serns/serns-events/2024/), The South East Research Network for Schools, Egham, UK, 21 June 2024. [[slides]](/talks/korochkina_rastle_serns_2024.pdf)

 ### CYP-LEX - A large-scale lexical database of books read by British children aged 7-16